 - Externship programs at the National Labor Relations Board, Equal Employment Opportunity Commission, and Minnesota Department of Human Rights

-- Option to participate in a Workers' Rights Clinic, representing low-wage workers
+- Workers’ Rights Clinic, representing low-wage workers

 - Active Student Employment and Labor Law Association